astronomer/astro-docs/cloud/stable/06_resources/01_release-notes.md

 For detailed guidelines on how to upgrade Airflow on Astronomer, read [“Manage Airflow Versions”](https://www.astronomer.io/docs/cloud/stable/customize-airflow/manage-airflow-versions).
 For more information on 1.10.14, check out the [Airflow Release](https://github.com/apache/airflow/releases/tag/1.10.14) or the corresponding [AC 1.10.14 changelog](https://github.com/astronomer/ap-airflow/blob/master/1.10.14/CHANGELOG.md).

+> **Note:** In an effort to standardize our offering and optimize for reliability, we will only support a Debian-based image for AC 1.10.14.
+Alpine-based images for AC 1.10.5 - 1.10.12 will continue to be supported.

 #### Improvements to Airflow 2.0 Upgrade Path

 In preparation for Airflow 2.0, we've continued to enhance the expected migration experience for users on Airflow 1.10.